 127. Hebden Road, Grassington, Wharfedale, North Yorkshire Adjacent the Information Centre are a number of surviving mercury lanterns; all of which still operate nightly.
-Some of the lanterns may still operate under time switch control although a couple have had photocells crudely fitted to them.
+Some of the lanterns may still operate under time switch control although a couple have had photocells fitted crudely to them.

 Firstly, a Thorn Beta 4 with a yellowed bowl can be seen: